marcocolangelo/Computational-Intelligence/README.md

 Here copies of the professor's codes are saved

 ## CI - Works
-Repository with sketch of general code inherent to the CI course
+Repository with sketches of general code inherent to the CI course